Bownlux/Fabric-language-Ruby/README.md

 [![Build](https://github.com/Bownlux/Fabric-language-Ruby/actions/workflows/build.yml/badge.svg)](https://github.com/Bownlux/Fabric-language-Ruby/actions/workflows/build.yml)
 </div>

+## Made by Bownlux, A developer of RevivalSMP.net

 Write Fabric mods in **Ruby**!
 This is a [Fabric](https://fabricmc.net/) language module, the Ruby equivalent of [fabric-language-kotlin](https://github.com/FabricMC/fabric-language-kotlin).
 It is powered by an embedded [JRuby](https://www.jruby.org/) runtime that ships inside the mod jar